-The Target of Evaluation (TOE) is the Infineon Technologies SmartCard IC (Security Controller) M7793 A12 with optional RSA v1.02.010, EC v1.02.010 and Toolbox v1.02.010 libraries and with specific IC-dedicated software.
-The TOE provides a 16-bit CPU architecture and is compatible to the Intel 80251 architecture.
+The Target of Evaluation (TOE) is the Infineon smartcard IC (Security Controller) M7794 A12 with optional RSA2048/4096 v1.02.013, EC v1.02.013 and Toolbox v1.02.013.
+The TOE provides a 16-bit CPU architecture.
 The major components of the core system are the non-standard CPU, the MMU (Memory Management Unit) and MED (Memory Encryption/Decryption Unit).
 The coprocessor block contains the processors for RSA/EC and 3DES/AES processing, while the peripheral block contains the random number generation and the external interfaces service.
 The peripheral block contains also the timers and a watchdog.
-All data of the memory block is encrypted, RAM and ROM are equipped with an error detection code and the SOLID FLASHTM (an Infineon Trade Mark and stands for Flash EEPROM technology) is equipped with an error correction code (ECC).
+All data of the memory block is encrypted, RAM and ROM are equipped with an error detection code and the Solid FlashTM (an Infineon Trade Mark and stands for Flash EEPROM technology) is equipped with an error correction code (ECC).
 The Security modules manage the alarms.
 Alarms may be triggered when the environmental conditions are outside the specified operational range.
 The block diagram of the TOE is shown in [6] and [7], Figure 1.
 The TOE comprises as one part the hardware of the smart card security controller in various configurations.